haldai/paper-dl/README.md

 paper-dl -p proceeding [-v volume | -y year] -c
 ```

-If volume and year are both not given, it will delete the index.html, otherwise the corresponding proceeding page will be removed.
+If volume and year are both not given, it will delete the index.html, e.g., http://proceedings.mlr.press/index.html, otherwise the corresponding proceeding page will be removed, e.g., http://proceedings.mlr.press/v97/.

 ## Examples